qouteall/imm_ptl_wiki_copy/Commands-Reference.md

 A list of all commands of Immersive Portals mod.

-#### Global Portal Commands
+## Global Portal Commands
 The global portal commands require OP permission.

-##### '/portal global convert_global_portal_to_normal_portal'
+#### `/portal global convert_global_portal_to_normal_portal`
 Can only be used by a player.
-Converts the global portal that you are pointing to into a normal portal.
+Converts the global portal instance that you are pointing to into a normal portal.
 Requires the player to be near the portal center.

 #### `/portal global convert_normal_portal_to_global_portal`
 Can only be used by a player.
-Converts the normal portal that you are pointing to into a global portal.
+Converts the normal portal entity that you are pointing to into a global portal.

 #### `/portal global create_inward_wrapping <x1> <z1> <x2> <z2>`
 Create an inward wrapping zone.
 The created portals are global portals.
 The two XZ coordinates define the wrapping area.
 The generated portals go from y level 0 to y level 256.